-Schools of higher learning have the difficult task of marketing to an audience about arguably the most important and emotional decision of their lives.
-Whether they’re attending school for the first time, or heading back to improve their skill set, selecting a school is often knitted tightly with an individual’s family educational values and personal goals.
+Higher education institutes have the difficult task of marketing to an audience about arguably the most important and emotional decision of their lives.
+Whether they’re attending school for the first time, or heading back to improve their skill set, selecting a school is often knitted tightly with an individual’s educational values and personal goals.

 Building emotional connections through marketing today requires the use of powerful visuals to grab the attention of prospective students, and this leads to an accumulation of digital files.
 Without managing these digital files, your organization can experience several challenges that will ultimately hinder your marketing efforts, and reduce the effectiveness of campaigns.

 Many schools store their marketing and promotional content across departments, which can cause bottlenecks due to IT departments or digital teams being solely responsible for filling requests for the entire institution.
-Other, often smaller-sized schools, hold each department individually responsible for storing, managing, finding and sharing assets.
-With this storage strategy, staff often spend excessive amounts of time searching for content that are stored on individual hard drives, and, in some cases, are never found.
+Other, often smaller-sized schools, hold each department individually responsible for storing, managing, finding, and sharing assets.
+With this storage strategy, staff often spend excessive amounts of time searching for content that is stored on individual hard drives, and, in some cases, is never found.

-Even when your assets are systematically managed on hard drives, local files or even an outdated DAM, there's often uncertainty about which versions are the most up-to-date and who has permission to use which assets for what purpose.
-This becomes a bigger problem when schools have tens of thousands of faculty members, staff, students and partners with various needs, rights and access levels.
+Even when your assets are systematically managed on hard drives, local files, or even an outdated digital asset management (DAM) system, there's often uncertainty about which versions are the most up-to-date and who has permission to use which assets for what purpose.
+This becomes a bigger problem when schools have tens of thousands of faculty members, staff, students, and partners with various needs, rights, and access levels.
 Without a permissions & controls structure, all groups potentially have access to assets that they shouldn’t be using.
 For many institutions with multiple users, providing access to the most current assets becomes a very sticky problem.

-After working with other organizations that have suffered similar pains, we wanted to share these 5 tips that will make the DAM selection process much easier:
+After working with other organizations that have suffered similar pains, we wanted to share these 5 tips that will make choosing a DAM for your higher education institute much easier:

-1. Learn the needs of all future users.
+1. Learn the needs of your future users

-Some schools also benefit from allowing public access to the DAM system, encouraging individuals to upload images from campus events and fundraisers or downloading the school’s logo and other brand material.
-All of these functions need to be accounted for from the start if you intend to select a DAM that meets all of your needs.
+Some schools also benefit from allowing public access to the DAM system, encouraging individuals to upload images from campus events and fundraisers, or downloading the school’s logo and other brand material.
+When choosing a DAM you need to ensure all of these functions are accounted for from the start.

-The best way to ensure that all users are accounted for is to hold a series of planning meetings that define and strategize the DAM initiative.
+Holding a series of planning meetings that define and strategize on the DAM initiative is the best way to ensure that all users are accounted for.
 Although it can be near impossible to meet with every possible DAM user, in the past our customers have nominated representatives from each department and/or location to represent them on a DAM committee to ensure their needs are heard and tended to.
 This process provides an informed understanding of the needs of everyone across the entire school and allows you to set up your DAM in a way that will accommodate everyone.